 CGE is designed to store and analyze datasets when the patterns of relationships and interconnections between data items are at least as important as the data items themselves.
-The SPARQL query language provides most of the same features as SQL for filtering, grouping, and updating database information.
+The SPARQL query language is convenient in the sense that it provides most of the same features as SQL for filtering, grouping, and updating database information.
 Unlike SQL, however, SPARQL also provides a powerful mechanism for specifying (in a query) a complex interconnection pattern to search for in the database.
-CGE supports the capability of nesting a call to a classical graph analysis function within a SPARQL query for indefinite pattern sizes and aggregate information that can not be expressed in SPARQL.
+For indefinite-size patterns and aggregate information that can not be expressed in SPARQL, CGE supports the capability of nesting a call to a classical graph analysis function within a SPARQL query.